 The general frame of studies includes Orbital Activities, but also Sub-orbital activities when they can potentially raise problems related to Space Sustainability.

-The “non-technical” topics related to Legal framework, Policy, Regulation, Governance, Licensing are fundamental in the elaboration of the White Paper, but are logically welcomed by the IAA and IISL STM Working Groups; colleagues interested in these domains should contact Mrs. Corinne Jorgenson, and Mrs. Diane Howard, respectively chairs of the IAA and IISL STM WG.
+The “non-technical” topics related to Legal framework, Policy, Regulation, Governance, and Licensing are fundamental in the elaboration of the White Paper.
+Persons interested in these domains should contact Mrs. Corinne Jorgenson, and Mrs. Diane Howard, respectively chairs of the IAA and IISL STM WG.

 Potential activities